-MESSAGE FROM THE CHAIRMAN
+MESSAGE FROM THE CHAIR

-The 2015/2016 financial year was a busy and productive one for Securities Exchanges Guarantee Corporation Limited (SEGC).
+The 2016/2017 financial year has been another busy one for Securities Exchanges Guarantee Corporation Limited (SEGC).

 SEGC is the trustee of the National Guarantee Fund (NGF), which is a compensation scheme available to the operators of licensed financial markets who are members of SEGC (currently only ASX Limited (ASX)).